Jay-study-nildana/CSharpWorkShopforBucksCollegeGroup/HomeWork.md

 Note: Reference projects are available in the folder, PracticeCode.

+# Day 2

+1. Create a project that has the following things
+    1. A simple function
+    1. that takes in 4 integer parameters/arguments/variables
+    1. adds all these parameters using the addition operator
+    1. returns the result
+    1. call this function, and collect the result
+    1. build a string output with all 4 integer parameters and the result
+    1. display the output using console writeline

+Reference project for homework.
+Day2PracticeCode

 # Day 1

 1. Create a project that has the following things